Litchilitchy/kfb/README.md

 ## Issue notes
 * Thread limit: for 16 threads cutting image error, reduce thread number to 8, this may due to `ReadRoiData` limitation of `.so` code

+* use `python3` to run cut-image and `python` to run monitor, may due to python 2 & 3 incompatibility of unicode